autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/fail-safe.md

 ## RTI state

 The RTI state indicates whether RTI is requested.
 If for some reason autonomous driving cannot continue, Autoware will request a change to manual driving.
 As a side note, RTI is sometimes called Take Over Request (TOR).

+## MRM description

+Autoware supports various MRM implementation to provide appropriate behavior for each use case.
+Therefore, use this API when detailed information about MRM behavior is required.
+The MRM behavior ID listed by this API is used in MRM state API.

 ## MRM state